elastx/elx-docs/content/en/docs/dbaas/guides/dbaas_terraform.md

 ```

 ### Create primary/replica datastores with added firewall rules and database parameter values
 This example is built upon the previous MariaDB example.
 Here we added a second node to create a primary/replica datastore.
 We're also adding firewall rules and setting database parameter values.
-To see all available database paramaters for your specific database type, log into the DBaaS UI, go to your specific datastore > Settings > DB Parameters.
+To see all available database parameters for your specific database type, log into the DBaaS UI, go to your specific datastore > Settings > DB Parameters.
 ```hcl
 resource "ccx_datastore" "elastx-dbaas" {
   name           = "my-terraform-datastore"